Accessing and Utilizing Disability Services

 Treat the student as you would any other student.
 Enter into interactive processes with the student to try to identify the problem and appropriate alternative format, support service and/or referral.

 Can a student receive a failing grade in a college class in which they are receiving accommodations?

 What if a student feels he or she has been discriminated against because of their disability?

 Communicate effectively both orally and in writing.
 Try to resolve the complaint at the lowest level by meeting with the key people involved.
-You may contact the Director of Student Success Center for if further assistance is warranted.
+You may contact the Student Success Center if further assistance is warranted.

 What if a student with a disability is disruptive in class?

 A student with a disability who is disruptive in class should be treated as an instructor would treat any student who is disruptive in class.
 If an instructor feels that there is a disability-related reason for the student’s behavior, the instructor can discuss this with the student’s Disability Services Counselor to determine if there is a solution to the problem or strategies for addressing the behavior.

 Can I provide accommodations for a student without utilizing the Office for Disability Services?